learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 RubyGems is a package manager for the Ruby programming language that provides a standard format for distributing Ruby programs and libraries (in a self-contained format called a "gem"), a tool designed to easily manage the installation of gems, and a server for distributing them.

+### How to find a gems?

+One option is always to google.
+Lets assume we are looking for a gem to send emails.
+We could google `ruby gem to send emails`.
+One of the first result is a link to `https://www.ruby-toolbox.com/categories/e_mail`.

+Another option is to go to `https://rubygems.org/` and enter `mail` in the search bar.

+### How to choose the right gem?

+### How to install a gem?

 ## What is Bundler?